pekspro/EF-Migrations-Script-Generator-Task/ReadMe.md

 If you have several databases, add a new task for each database.

 ## Supported versions
 Both .NET Core 2 and .NET Core 3 with Entity Framework 2 and 3 is supported.
-That said, if you are using .NET Core 3 you need to install the **dotnet-ef** global tool before you run this task.
-You could to this with this command:
+That said, if you are using .NET Core 3 this tool requires that the global tool **dotnet-ef** is installed.
+You could do this easily be enable **Install dependencies for .NET Core 3**.

-    $ dotnet tool install --global dotnet-ef

-You could also use [.NET Core Global Tool Installer](https://marketplace.visualstudio.com/items?itemName=petersendev.dotnet-global-tool-installer) to install this in your build pipeline.

 # Notes about the source
 In the folder **efcore-migration-task** the complete source is for this project.